Ladies, coming for a job interview dressed as you were heading for the night-club on Saturday night, will simply not do it.

 When you feel good about what you are wearing, you will feel confident and positive.
 Do not go overboard in acquiring fashion and designer brands.

 You need to dress appropriately and through the right choice, you show respect to the interviewer.

 You also need to know the definitions of formal, business attire, informal, and the often-used “smart casual”.
 The Macquarie Dictionary defines “smart casual” as well-dressed in a casual style.

 Smart casual is defined as neat, conventional, yet relatively informal in style, especially as worn to conform to a particular dress code.The Oxford Dictionary

 Here is a short anecdote about how different nationalities understand the dress code of “casual”

-The story goes that the Prime Minister of a regional country had invited guests to a reception, with a dress code announced as “casual”.
-The Japanese turned up wearing suits, Americans came in long sleeved shirts with ties but no jackets, and the Australians arrived in thongs, shorts and T-shirts.
+The story goes that the Prime Minister of an Asia country had invited guests to a reception, with a dress code announced as “casual”.
+The Japanese turned up wearing suits, Americans came in long-sleeved shirts with ties but no jackets, and the Australians arrived in thongs, shorts and T-shirts.
 Guess the prime minister’s reactions!